The Plasma Simulation Code: A modern particle-in-cell code with load-balancing and GPU support: Parallelization and load balancing

 Fig.~\ref{fig:harris063lb} shows the timing information throughout the run.
 The black curve again indicates the execution time of an entire timestep -- it only increases mildly at around 50000 steps, which is when plasmoids start forming, and then remains approximately flat again thereafter.
 We again see that the black line is only slightly above the blue line, the computational time used on the process with the heaviest load.
 This indicates that communication / boundary exchange is not a significant performance factor.
 The spread of the green (fastest) and blue (slowest) process from the average (red) indicates that load balance is not perfect, in fact these mirror the aforementioned $\pm 32\%$, $\pm 50\%$ deviation from perfect balance.
 This spread is certainly acceptable considering that the underlying imbalance is greater than $200\times$.
-Maybe even more important than the performance itself is the fact that the load balancing also balances memory requirements, preventing single nodes from running out of memory and crashing the entire simulation.
-This is a very important consideration for GPU based simulations, as GPUs come with limited memory resources: For example, on the Cray XK7 a node has 32 MB CPU memory, but only 6 GB GPU memory.
+The faint black dots at around 300 ms are slower time steps that include rebalancing -- these occur every 500 steps and have a noticable cost, but don't affect the overall performance significantly.